zulip/zulip/docs/contributing/continuing-unfinished-work.md

 1. Carefully address any open feedback from reviewers.
 1. Make any other changes you think are needed, including completing any parts of the work that had not been finished.
+1. Make sure the work of others is [properly credited](#credit-prior-work-in-your-commit-history).
 1. [Self-review](../contributing/code-reviewing.md), test, and revise the work, including potentially [splitting out](../contributing/commit-discipline.md) preparatory commits to make it easier to read.
 You should be proud of the